Venthe/gitea-helm-chart/README.md

 ## Introduction

 This helm chart has taken some inspiration from [jfelten's helm chart](https://github.com/jfelten/gitea-helm-chart).
-But takes a completely different approach in providing a database and cache with dependencies.
+Yet it takes a completely different approach in providing a database and cache with dependencies.
-Additionally, this chart provides LDAP and admin user configuration with values, as well as being deployed as a statefulset to retain stored repositories.
+Additionally, this chart allows to provide LDAP and admin user configuration with values.

 ## Update and versioning policy